-Do I Want to Be a Licensed Minister?
+Should I Become a Licensed Minister?

 |Degree Level||Will vary by denomination, but often requires completion of a master's degree|

-|Licensure and/or Certification||Each denomination has a different procedure for ordaining licensed ministers; candidates must also comply with state licensing procedures to perform weddings and other legally binding functions***, ****|
+|Licensure and/or Certification||Each denomination has a different procedure for ordaining licensed ministers; candidates must also comply with state licensing procedures to perform weddings and other legally binding functions|

-|Key Skills||Service orientation, active listening, instructing, social perceptiveness, speaking, reading comprehension, critical thinking, negotiation, persuasion, judgment and decision making*|
+|Key Skills||Service orientated, active listening skills, good at instructing, social perceptiveness, good judgment and decision-making skills; skills in speaking, reading comprehension, negotiation, and persuasion|

 Step 1: Earn a Bachelor's Degree

-- Participate in lay ministry activities.
-Persons wishing to become licensed ministers will typically belong to a particular congregation and participate in church activities, such as prayer groups, missionary work, Bible studies and charity events.
-Some churches invite lay members to serve on boards that oversee stewardship, evangelism or Christian education.
+Participate in lay ministry activities.
+Persons wishing to become licensed ministers will typically belong to a particular congregation and participate in church activities, such as prayer groups, missionary work, Bible studies, and charity events.
+Some churches invite lay members to serve on boards that oversee stewardship, evangelism, or Christian education.
 Many denominations that ordain licensed ministers will examine the life and activities of a candidate in order to evaluate his or her dedication to the church; whether or not an individual is allowed to begin the ordination process may depend upon his or her history of lay ministry activity.

 Step 2: Complete a Master's Program at a Seminary

 While different denominations vary in the amount of education preparation they require from their licensed ministers, many congregations ask that prospective candidates complete a master's degree in divinity at a seminary.
 Some seminaries offer training that is applicable to many denominations, while other schools are much more focused on the demands of a particular denomination.
 The choice of which seminary to attend is particularly important; many congregations do not accept the academic training offered by a school dedicated to a denomination other than their own.
-Students in a master's degree program in divinity will typically take multiple in-depth courses on various aspects of the Bible in addition to classes in Hebrew, Greek and Latin.
+In a master's degree program in divinity you will typically take multiple in-depth courses on various aspects of the Bible in addition to classes in Hebrew, Greek, and Latin.
 Other courses may provide in-depth discussion of theological principles or provide instruction on effective pastoral counseling methods.

-- Complete the additional academic training required to be licensed for a particular area of pastoral counseling.
+Complete the additional academic training required to be licensed for a particular area of pastoral counseling.
 Licensed ministers often serve as advisors to troubled individuals; for this reason, states frequently require that ministers receive specialized training in the pastoral field that is to be their primary concentration.
-This specialized training may involve completion of courses in mental health issues, psychology or counseling.
+This specialized training may involve completion of courses in mental health issues, psychology, or counseling.
 Additional coursework may also prepare pastors to work with a particular age group or in a particular church activity requiring technical skill, such as music.
 Requirements will differ by denomination and by state; local governing bodies can provide additional information.
-Prospective ministers should also research the state licenses required to perform legally binding weddings and other essential functions of church ministry that have legal ramifications.
+You should also research the state licenses required to perform legally binding weddings and other essential functions of church ministry that have legal ramifications.